-Land contamination Flood risk Planning obligations Landownership Archaeology Protected species & habitats Historical environment & assets Viability (incl. landowner expectations) Local objections
+Protected species & habitats Historical environment & assets

+Viability (incl. landowner expectations)

+Local objections

-3. ACTIONS
+4. ACTIONS

-- 3.1 This section highlights what mechanisms the Council already has in place to support and increase housing delivery, as well as what actions are required to continue this work.
-The Action Plan aims to identify where there may be opportunities to strengthen and/ or improve across the Council. - 3.2 The table below outlines the actions to be taken by the Planning Policy, with input from other teams within the Council where relevant.
+- 4.1 This section highlights what mechanisms the Council already has in place to support and increase housing delivery, as well as what actions are required to continue this work.
+The Action Plan aims to identify where there may be opportunities to strengthen and/ or improve across the Council. - 4.2 The table below outlines the actions to be taken by the Planning Policy, with input from other teams within the Council where relevant.
 Each action is given a timescale within which the action should be progressed.
+Italicised actions are those accomplished since the last Action Plan.